Lithuania's borders are open for travel from some countries, while some domestic restrictions are being re-imposed.

 - Public transportation in Lithuania is operating.

-- Non-essential travel between municipalities is banned.
+- Non-essential travel to and from high-risk municipalities is banned.

 Are the restaurants and bars open in Lithuania?